jhpyle/docassemble/_docs/overview.md

 [Demonstration] to get an idea for what **docassemble** applications look like.

-For a quick introduction to **docassemble** authoring, look at the [Hello World] tutorial.
+For a quick introduction to **docassemble** interview development, look at the [Hello World] tutorial.

-Authors write interviews in [YAML] format, a plain-text format that is human-readable but also machine-readable.
+Developers write interviews in [YAML] format, a plain-text format that is human-readable but also machine-readable.

 An interview consists of multiple "blocks."
 Blocks are pieces of text